tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 `joe` will be installed through `apt`.
 For the configuration of the editor, see [here](#configure-joe).

+### Python 3

+Python is an easy-to-learn multi-purpose programming language.
+Usually the latest version will be installed together with the operating system.

 ### Remmina

 [Remmina](https://remmina.org/) is a tool to access remote systems through `ssh`, `sftp` and `rdp`.
 I usually install it through `apt` but if this is not working, see [here](https://remmina.org/how-to-install-remmina/).